 Convection cooking: Your microwave oven can become a second oven or a combination oven if you opt for a model that includes convection cooking.
 In addition to reheating and cooking frozen meals, your microwave convection oven can now roast a chicken or bake cookies, doing double duty in your kitchen.

-EasyConvect™ Convection conversion: Convection ovens use fans to circulate heated air.
+EasyConvect™ Conversion System: Convection ovens use fans to circulate heated air.
 But most recipes don’t list temperatures and times for convection ovens.
 If your microwave has the EasyConvect™ feature, it will convert the time and temperature to convection settings for easy use and great results.

 Broil element: Imagine being able to finish your microwaved food with a quick broil to melt the cheese on top or add browning.
 You can if your built-in microwave contains a broiling element.